bradydeclan/my-portfolio/README.md

-# my-portfolio
+# Declan's Portfolio

-This is my professional portfolio
+This is my professional Portfolio it uses AWS and ReactJS